 Interestingly, there are eleven chapters of provisions for the State Environmental Policy Act (SEPA), with only one chapter that includes in its label, "SEPA" (16.01 to 16.21).
-Amendments to this chapter include adding "SEPA" to key chapter headings, which will assist with way finding when searching the online code.
+Amendments to this chapter include adding "SEPA" to key chapter headings, which will assist with way finding when searching online and with code citations.